phancanhtrinh/phancanhtrinh.github.io/eng_tut/_posts/2022-06-13-auto-growth-curve.md

 link:
 ---

-Hi every one,

-If you are working in microbiology and usually do growth curve, this is a topic for you.
+If you are working in microbiology and usually do growth curves, this is a topic for you.

-I worked with growth curves during my working times.
-I have done this on 96-well plates and gotten a lots of data points.
+I worked with growth curves during my working time.
+I have done this on 96-well plates and gotten a lot of data points.
 I saw some people copy and process those data types with Excel and GraphPad.
 It is terrible for me!

-For *Candida auris*, I measured every hours in at least 2 days which is not able to plot manually with MS Excel or GraphPad.Therefore, preparing some R scripts for data processing and visualizing is make sense.
+For *Candida auris*, I measured every hour for at least 2 days which is not able to plot manually with MS Excel or GraphPad.
+Therefore, preparing some R scripts for data processing and visualizing is make sense.

 1. Prepare your data:

-When you get data from plate reader, it is in csv or excel formats.
-You need to name your file by the same pattern with different time points, we will extract the number for plotting later.
-All data files put in the same folder.
+When you get data from the plate reader, it is in CSV or excel formats.
+You need to name your files by the same pattern with different time points, we will extract the number for plotting later.
+All data files are put in the same folder.

 ![](/images/eng_tut/growthcurve/datagr.png)

-I guest your data from plate reader will be look like below with 96 data points.
+I guest your data from the plate reader will look like below with 96 data points.

 ![](/images/eng_tut/growthcurve/dataformat.png)

-2. Import your data into R and transform into long format
+2. Import your data into R and transform it into the long format

 ```{r}
 #call library